Pine Grove Furnace State Park

 Make a reservation.

 Organized Group Tenting: Organized adult or youth groups may reserve the rustic area year-round.
-The area is divided into six separate sites with capacities varying from 35 to 50 people each, or the entire camp can be reserved.
+The area is divided into six separate sites with a total capacity of 180 people.
 The sites are in a wooded area surrounding an open playfield.

 Explore organized group tenting for more information.